 You can’t really fill the ENTIRE roof with solar, because you need some room for the roof exhaust vents and a few antennas (there’s eleven on this van)(AM/FM radio,…terrestrial TV,…an additional FM antenna to the Home Theater Receiver,…CB,…Police Scanner,…4G cellular signal repeater/amplifier,…two antennas that go to the Verizon Mifi box,…SiriusXM satelite radio,…DirecTV satelite TV dish,…and a motorized 7′ WIFI repeater/amplifier that is outlined below on this page.)

 These are the linear actuator motors that I used.
 They were $150 each because I chose the highest possible waterproof rating that states surviving “high pressurized water jets”, as I didn’t want to have to ever have them fail.
 They hook up to a simple momentary rocker switch, thru an additional safety power off switch.
 You’ll notice that I don’t have a roof AC.
 That is in order to have more solar.
-I do have a custom made “basement air” configuration using a window AC that will be detailed in it’s own section.
-It works even without being plugged into shore power or a generator because… I don’t have a roof AC,…in order to have more solar.
+I do have a custom made “basement air” configuration using a window AC that is detailed in it’s own section.
+It works even without being plugged into shore power or a generator because it is more efficient than an RV roof AC, and… I don’t have a roof AC,…in order to have more solar.
 And because of my “best possible” insulation, also detailed seperately.

 Here you see the back side of the panels when up.
 The two lounge chairs and the cornhole game stay in place quite well just sitting on a piece of closed cell foam padding.
 They get no sun, but a little wetness in a driving rain strom, but are each pretty much water resistant.
 The cornhole game is not regulation size of 2’x4′, nor made from 2x4’s.
 I made it ultralight for this use, and it is just 1.5′ x 3′ and made with 1x2’s.
 It is coated with polyurethane varnish for weatherproofing.
 You can imagine how easy it is for me to grab these down with my telescoping ladder.
 There is also enough room for us to sit on chairs up there, if we ever go to some event that makes that worthwhile.
 Since the entire ceiling was spray foamed, the roof is very rigid to walk on.